dpc-sdp/ripple/docs/content/design-system/4.styles/motion.md

 Definitions:

-- ease-in: slow at the beginning, fast/abrupt at the end
+- Ease-in: slow at the beginning, fast/abrupt at the end.
-- ease-out: fast/abrupt at the beginning, slow at the end
+- Ease-out: fast/abrupt at the beginning, slow at the end.

 When to use:

-- ease-in: when things are moving *out.*
+- Ease-in: when things are moving *out.*
-- ease-out: when things are moving *in.*
+- Ease-out: when things are moving *in.*